Alan Hughes, Independent Non-Executive Chairman

 Sandy Chen, Independent Non-Executive Director

 Appointed to the Board in 2015.
-Sandy is a member of the Audit and Risk Committee.
+Sandy chairs the Board Audit Committee, and is a member of the Board Risk Committee and the Nomination Committee.

 Sandy has over 20 years of experience in the financial services industry, as analyst and executive.
 He is well known and has a strong reputation in the sector.
 He has published a book titled “Integrated Bank Analysis and Valuation: A Practical Guide to the ROIC Methodology” (Palgrave, 2013), has advised the UK government on banking issues and occasionally appears in national media as a commentator on banking and financial issues.